 Although Nepal has historically been one of the most impoverished countries in Asia and suffers from frequent natural disasters, mobile phones in use still outnumber people.

 Mobile Phones Aren't a Thing in North Korea

 With an average of only 12.2 mobile phones per 100 citizens, North Korea has the second-lowest mobile phone density in the world.
 Cuba ranks as the lowest.

 The 14th Dalai Lama Is the Longest Living

-He has outlived all of his peers by many years and is definitely the most connected: you can find him on Twitter and Facebook!
+He has outlived all of his peers by many years and is the most connected: you can find him on Twitter and Facebook!

-Deforestation Is a Serious Problem in Asia
+Deforestation Is a Serious Problem

 Asia is the most rapidly deforested place in the world, even worse than the Amazon.
-The latter gets more publicity, however, the rainforests in Borneo and Sumatra are cleared to make way for palm oil plantations.
+The latter gets more publicity.
+However, the rainforests in Borneo and Sumatra are cleared to make way for palm oil plantations.